Pregnant in College — Impossible, or Perfect Timing?

 - The Temporary Assistance for Needy Families (TANF) program provides financial aid during the last 3 months of pregnancy and after birth.

-- Supplemental Nutrition Assistance Program (SNAP), previously known as the food stamp program, provides debit cards to low-income and no-income families for the purchase of groceries.
+- The Supplemental Nutrition Assistance Program (SNAP), previously known as the food stamp program, provides debit cards to low-income and no-income families for the purchase of groceries.

 - The Low Income Home Energy Assistance Program (LIHEAP) helps pay for electricity and gas bills.